Ramya Hebbalaguppe

 (The list of researchers include full-time, pre-doctoral fellows, and research interns.)

-1. Adarsh Kappiyath (Spring'24) → Doctoral student at the University of Surrey, UK
+1. Adarsh Kappiyath → Doctoral student at the University of Surrey, UK

 2. Meghal Dani → Doctoral student at IMPRS-IS, Max Planck School